 - 1. Students log onto their DET Student Portal. - 2.
 An email will be in the student's account, labelled Subject Selections. - 3.
 Open the email and click on the link provided. - 4.
-Choose your subjects using the drop down menu, then press submit.
+Choose your subjects using the drop down menu, then press submit. - 5.
+It is very important that you rank your choices in order of priority.
+If your choice for the 200-hour elective is not possible, your highest ranked 100-hour elective preference will replace your 200-hour choice.

-You will receive a confirmation email listing the subjects you have expressed interest in.
-Changes to your selection can be made by repeating the process at any time before the close off date.
+Changes to your selection can be made by repeating the process at any time before the cut off date.